Sainigurnoor511/AniVR/README.md

 ## Technologies Used

-- **Unity 3D:** AnyVR is built using the Unity game engine, allowing for seamless VR experiences and interactive content creation.
+- **Unity 3D:** AnyVR is built using the Unity game engine, allowing for seamless experiences and interactive content creation.

 - **Firebase Authentication:** Securely authenticate users and manage their accounts with Firebase Authentication, providing a seamless login experience across devices.